yeyan/alfresco-amp-plugin/README.md

 cd amp-plugin

-gradle publish # this installs the plugin into your local maven repository, you can change the build.gradle to install into anther location
+# this installs the plugin into your local maven repository,
+# you can change the build.gradle to install into anther location
+gradle publish
 ```

 Then in you build script add the following: